 While it’s easy to see the negative side of sharing custody and having your kids carted back and forth from one house to the other, it’s not all bad.

-Children of divorce learn how to adapt to new environments and circumstances, which is a valuable life lesson.
+Children of divorce learn how to adapt to new environments and circumstances, a valuable life lesson.

-Children who grow up with the exact same routine have a more consistent and predictable home life.
+Children who grow up with the same routine have a more consistent and predictable home life.

-However, when things change (expectedly or unexpectedly), they don’t know how to handle it.
+However, they don’t know how to handle things when things change (expectedly or unexpectedly).

 This can lead to temper tantrums, meltdowns, anxiety, and depression.